AltinGjonbalaj/Iot-assignment3/README.md

 Response: 68

 The program will run until you cancel it.
-I have scrubbed my own API key from the repo for security reasons, should you wish to run it, replace it with your own.
+I have removed my API key, should you wish to run it, replace it with your own.